-Code Enforcement enforces a broad range of public health and safety regulations including housing, public nuisance, and other codes that are designed to maintain a healthy, safe and clean environment, carry out land use policy, and preserve the quality of life standards that residents and businesses enjoy in our community.
+Code Enforcement enforces a broad range of public health and safety regulations including public nuisance, abandoned vehicles and other codes that are designed to maintain a healthy, safe and clean environment, carry out land use policy, and preserve the quality of life standards that residents and businesses enjoy in our community.

 Large trucks and trailers, or other major transportation equipment can not be parked in any yard between the building line and public street in any residential zone.